bergant/nlexperiment/readme.md

 _Note:_

-* _When parameters are defined as a list of value vecors, parameter space is constructed as combination of all possible parameter sets
+* _When parameters are defined as a list of value vecors, parameter sets are constructed as combination of all possible parameter value combination_
 * _It is not required to include all parameters in mapping.
 Variable `population` is used as is._
 * _NetLogo identifiers may include some ASCII characters `(?=*!<>:#+/%$^'&-)`